 Together to End Violence Against Women (TEVAW)

 Women in Tanzania suffer alarming rates of gender-based violence (GBV) that have detrimental effects on mental and physical health.
 In Tanzania, intimate partner violence (IPV) is one of the most pervasive forms of GBV, with 44% of ever-married women experiencing physical and/or sexual violence from partners.
-The Together to End Violence Against Women (TEVAW) program implemented by World Education, Inc./Bantwana (WEI/Bantwana) in Karatu District in Northern Tanzania aims to address IPV through individual, interpersonal, and community level interventions.
+Our Together to End Violence Against Women (TEVAW) program, implemented in Karatu District in Northern Tanzania, aims to address IPV through individual, interpersonal, and community level interventions.
 To date, research on IPV has been limited, especially regarding the effectiveness of prevention efforts that target structural drivers of IPV in low- and middle-income countries.

 At the end of the study, male peer groups and community dialogues appear promising in reducing men’s physical, sexual, and emotional violence against women by targeting attitudes, behaviors, and social norms and increasing awareness among men and the communities about the negative consequences of intimate partner violence.
 While this pilot study demonstrated trends in a positive direction, we recommend that a fully powered study (80%) with adequate sample size be implemented in order to detect statistically significant changes in attitudes and behavior.